-- 2.3 The corporate risk register continues to be reviewed quarterly by ELT, with any actions promptly addressed. - 2.4 The directorate risk registers have been reviewed at least quarterly by each Director and their management team, with support from the Corporate Risk Manager.
-The Corporate Risk Manager has continued to engage quarterly with Directorate leadership teams to discuss corporate and other directorate/service risks, and risk governance. - 2.5 COVID-19 response has now been integrated into business-as-usual activity, leading to the Tactical Management Group (TMG) being stood down.
-Therefore, specific COVID-19 risks will now be considered and managed by services and reported/escalated to ELT if required (as per WSCC Risk Management Framework). - 2.6 Capital Programme risks are reported through their respective programme board.
-There is ELT representation on these boards ensuring that significant concerns to the successful delivery of the programmes and/or associated projects are discussed, communicated to ELT, and reflected in the corporate risk register if required.
-The Corporate Risk Manager has continued to provide support to projects and programmes, and their risk registers. - 2.7 The Risk Management Lunch 'n' Learn sessions will continue to be delivered as a webinar for the foreseeable future, and the course content has been amended to facilitate this delivery method.
-This course is now available for staff in Districts and Boroughs, and other partnering organisations, at nil cost.
-The follow-on course (Risk Management in Practice) has been designed for face-toface delivery using a combination of instruction via PowerPoint and syndicate/group work and will involve staff working through the WSCC risk management process using a generic scenario.
-To support staff in better managing their risks the Corporate Risk Manager has produced a variety of resources, which have been communicated to all staff and added to the WSCC Risk Management SharePoint site.
+- 2.3 The corporate risk register continues to be reviewed quarterly by the Executive Leadership Team (ELT), with any actions promptly addressed. - 2.4 The directorate risk registers have been reviewed at least quarterly by each Director/Assistant Director and their management team, with support from the Corporate Risk Manager.
+The Corporate Risk Manager has continued to engage quarterly with Directorate leadership teams to discuss corporate and other directorate/service risks, and risk governance. - 2.5 The quality and currency of information contained in the corporate and directorate risk registers will continue to be reviewed and updated.
+The Corporate Risk Manager is continuing to challenge whether identified actions will sufficiently address the concerns, and within a suitable timeframe. - 2.6 COVID-19 response has now been integrated into business-as-usual activity, leading to the Tactical Management Group (TMG) being stood down.
+Therefore, specific COVID-19 risks will now be considered and managed by services and reported/escalated to ELT if required (as per the County Council Risk Management Framework). - 2.7 Capital risks are managed through various project hubs and the Capital programme, all reporting to the Capital and Assets Board.
+The Board is chaired by a member of ELT with other relevant ELT and senior officers in attendance and ensures that significant concerns to the successful delivery of the programme and/or capital projects are discussed, communicated to ELT, and reflected in the corporate risk register if required.
+The Corporate Risk Manager has continued to provide support to projects and programmes, and their risk registers. - 2.8 Due to the impact of COVID19 the Risk Management Lunch 'n' Learn sessions were delivered as a webinar, with the course content amended to facilitate this method.
+Face-to-face delivery of this course has been re-introduced, with 2 courses scheduled for the 23/24 training year.
+Both formats of this course are available for staff in Districts and Boroughs, and other partnering organisations, at nil cost.
+The follow-on course (Risk Management in Practice) is being designed for face-to-face delivery using a combination of instruction via PowerPoint and syndicate/group work and will involve staff working through the WSCC risk management process using a generic scenario.
+To support staff in better managing their risks the Corporate Risk Manager has produced a variety of resources, which have been communicated to all staff and added to the County Council Risk Management SharePoint site.